timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 This document describes best current practices for operating RPKI publication services at a scale suitable for use with the global Internet routing system.
-The practises are based on more than a decade of operational experience from several implementers and operators of both client and server side.
+The practices are based on more than a decade of operational experience from several implementers and operators of both client and server side.

 # Glossary